-The KCSC program is managed out of King’s University College School of Social Work Field Education Office.
+The KCSC program is managed out of King’s University College School of Social Work Professional Practicum Education Office.

 Social Work students, under direct supervision of a registered social worker, provide intake and assessment for the purposes of providing free and accessible counselling.
 Additionally, the program offers support for workforce development through the provision of professional development offerings, peer support and sharing circles in an effort to support the important work of our frontline professionals within our social service community.